Journalism during the Marcos dictatorship

-Journalism during the Marcos dictatorship in the Philippines—a fourteen year period between the declaration of Martial Law in 1972 until the People Power revolution in February 1986—was heavily restricted by Philippine dictator Ferdinand Marcos in order to suppress political opposition and prevent criticism of his administration.
+Journalism during the Marcos dictatorship in the Philippines—a fourteen year period between the declaration of Martial Law in September 1972 until the People Power Revolution in February 1986—was heavily restricted under the dictatorial rule of President Ferdinand Marcos in order to suppress political opposition and prevent criticism of his administration.

-Previously considered the most prominent embodiment of press freedom in Asia, various Philippine mass media were shut down very suddenly in the early hours of September 23, 1972 when Marcos' forces began implementing Martial Law.
-The clampdown included 7 television stations, 16 national daily newspapers, 11 weekly magazines, 66 community newspapers, and 292 radio stations; as well as public utilities such as the companies running utilities such as electricity, telephones, and air travel.
-The most prominent television and newspaper reporters, publishers, columnists, and media owners were among the 400 people jailed in the first hours of Martial Law, with more getting caught in Marcos' dragnet in later days.
+Hitherto considered the most prominent embodiment of press freedom in Asia, various Philippine mass media were shut down very suddenly in the early hours of September 23, 1972 when Marcos’ forces began enforcing Martial Law.
+The clampdown included 7 television stations, 16 national daily newspapers, 11 weekly magazines, 66 community newspapers, and 292 radio stations; as well as public utilities including the electricity company Meralco, the telephone company PLDT, and airlines.
+The most prominent television and newspaper reporters, publishers, columnists, and media owners were among the 400 people jailed in the first hours of Martial Law, with more arrested in Marcos’ dragnet in the succeeding days.

-Newspapers owned by Marcos cronies such as Roberto Benedicto were the only ones allowed to publish in the immediate aftermath of the declaration, and media companies taken over by Marcos' close associates became the dominant media outlets, eventually becoming referred to as the "crony press."
+Newspapers owned by Marcos cronies such as Roberto Benedicto were the only ones allowed to publish in the immediate aftermath of the declaration, and media companies taken over by such associates became the dominant media outlets, eventually becoming referred to as the "crony press".

-Journalists who managed to evade arrest went underground and came out with alternative newspapers such as Balita ng Malayang Pilipinas and Taliba ng Bayan.
+Journalists who evaded arrest went underground and came out with alternative publications such as Balita ng Malayang Pilipinas (News of the Free Philippines) and Taliba ng Bayan (The Nation's Sentinel).
 These were sometimes referred to as the "underground press".
-In later years, pressure from the international community and from the Catholic Church forced Marcos to allow the publication of some newspapers critical of his administration, although Marcos made sure he could shut them down "just like that."
-These publications were referred to as the "alternative press," or, because they were irritations Marcos could swat down with ease, the "mosquito press."
+In later years, pressure from the international community and from the politically influential Catholic Church forced Marcos to allow publication of some newspapers critical of his administration, although Marcos ensured he could shut them down “just like that.”
+These publications were referred to as the “alternative press,” or because they were irritations Marcos could swat down with ease, the “mosquito press.”

-Key turning points in the history of Philippine journalism during this time included: the establishment of WE Forum in 1977 and of Ang Pahayagang Malaya in 1981; the landmark coverage murder of Macli-ing Dulag, a leader of indigenous opposition to the Chico River Dam Project; the 1982 expose of Ferdinand Marcos' fake military medals which led to the closure of WE forum and the jailing of its prominent columnists; and the 1984 murder of leading Mindanao journalist Alex Orcullo in Davao City.
+Key turning points in the history of Philippine journalism in this time include: the establishment of WE Forum in 1977 and of Ang Pahayagang Malaya in 1981; the landmark coverage of the assassination of indigenous opposition leader Macli-ing Dulag; the Chico River Dam Project; the 1982 exposé of Ferdinand Marcos' fake military medals which led to the closure of WE Forum and jailing of its prominent columnists; and the 1984 murder of leading Mindanao journalist Alex Orcullo in Davao City.

-Two radio stations - Radyo Veritas 846 and DZRJ-AM, disguised as "Radyo Bandido" - played a pivotal role in the ouster of Ferdinand Marcos, by airing Archbishop of Manila Jaime Cardinal Sin's request for Filipinos to go to EDSA highway and prevent Marcos from killing the leaders of a failed coup attempt, and then keeping local and international audiences updated about the events of the People Power Revolution which happened soon after.
+Two radio stations – Radyo Veritas 846 and DZRJ-AM, disguised as "Radyo Bandido" – played a pivotal role in overthrowing Marcos.
+These non-government stations aired the appeal of Cardinal Jaime Sin, Archbishop of Manila, for Filipinos to go to Epifanio delos Santos Avenue (EDSA) and prevent Marcos from killing the leaders of a failed coup attempt, and then keeping local and international audiences updated about the ensuing People Power Revolution.